objcio/articles/2014-08-11-snapshot-testing.md

 Nothing's perfect.
 Let's start with the downsides.

 * Testing asynchronous code is hard.
 This is a similar pattern throughout testing in Cocoa.
 I tend to have two answers to this.
 Using testing frameworks like [Specta][specta] or [Kiwi][kiwi] provides ways of repeatedly running assertions in code until a timeout occurs or succeeds.
-This means you can give it 0.5 seconds to run.
+This means you can give it 0.5 seconds to run, with the tests repeatedly being checked.
+Alternatively, you can build your application code so that asynchronous code is run synchronously if flagged.

 * Some components can be hard to test.
 There are two notable examples that come to mind: Some `UIView` classes cannot be initiated without a frame in a test, so get into the habit of always giving a frame to your views to avoid these messages: `<Error>: CGContextAddRect: invalid context 0x0. [..]`.
 If you write Auto Layout code a lot, then this is unintuitive. `CATiledLayer`-backed views require being on the main screen and being visible before they will render their tiles.
 They also render asynchronously.
 I tend to add a [two-second wait][arimagetiletest] for these tests.
 * Apple's OS patches can change the way their stock components are rendered.
 When Apple very subtly changed the font hinting in iOS 7.1, any snapshots with `UILabels` in them required re-recording.
 * Each snapshot is a PNG file stored in your repository, and together they average out at about 30-100kb per file for me.
 I record all my tests in "@2x."
 The snapshots are as big as the view being rendered.